Tips for Grading Writing Masterpieces and On-Demands

 3. Make Stacks Based on Level

-Before you begin grading, consider eye-balling each paper and place these into stacks based on what looks like a low, average, or high paper.
+Before you begin grading student writing, consider eye-balling each paper and place these into stacks based on what looks like a low, average, or high paper.
 Then, as you grade, you aren’t bouncing all over between levels.
 It helps you get in a mindset for each level.

 Of course you won’t always be right.
 A piece that looks like a hot mess can end up being full of excellent content.
 That’s alright!
 You’ll grade them all fairly.